 A French composer who met his end with a rifle in hand, defending his home from German soldiers in the opening act of the Great War.

-Albéric Magnard was a man of fierce independence, both in his art and his life.
-Born into privilege in Paris, he turned away from a legal career to pursue music, studying with Vincent d'Indy.
-His compositions—symphonies, operas, and chamber works—were dense, serious, and uncompromising, earning him the nickname 'the French Bruckner' for their structural ambition and solemn grandeur.
-He largely ignored the popular trends of his day, cultivating a style that was intensely personal and often misunderstood.
-In September 1914, as German troops advanced on his country estate in Baron, Oise, Magnard sent his family to safety and stayed behind.
+Albéric Magnard turned from a legal career to study music with Vincent d'Indy.
+His symphonies, operas, and chamber works were dense and uncompromising, earning him the nickname 'the French Bruckner.'
+He ignored popular trends, cultivating an intensely personal style.
+In September 1914, as German troops advanced on his estate in Baron, Oise, he sent his family to safety.
 When soldiers approached, he opened fire, killing one.
-The Germans returned fire, set the house ablaze, and Magnard perished in the flames, a tragic and defiant end that cemented his legacy as much as his music.
+The Germans returned fire, set the house ablaze, and Magnard perished in the flames.
+That defiant end defined his legacy as much as his music.

 1860–1882